 In 1983, a small group of concerned citizens banded together to oppose the construction of two dams on the South Yuba River.
 Over a quarter century and thousands of supporters later, the South Yuba River Citizens League (SYRCL, pronounced “circle”) stands stronger than ever.
 The dam projects have been defeated and 39 miles of the South Yuba have become permanently protected through state Wild and Scenic designation.
 A small community demonstrated that people can make a difference — people can protect the place in which they live, work, and play.

-SYRCL’s mission is to protect and restoration the Yuba River and Greater Yuba Watershed and continues to be recognized as one of the largest and most effective single-watershed groups in the United States.
+SYRCL’s mission is to protect and restore the Yuba River and Greater Yuba Watershed and continue to be recognized as one of the largest and most effective single-watershed groups in the United States.
 Learn more.
 Become a member.
 Visit our YubaRiver.org website.